Kathleen1998/Airlines/README.md

 #Prediction ---------------------------------------------
 ```
 This is a simple linear regression model to predict
-#          flight delays based on several key factors.
+#flight delays based on several key factors.
 It includes steps for
-#          data exploration and preparing the data for model training.
+#data exploration and preparing the data for model training.
-# Build a linear regression model to predict 'Delay'.
+#Build a linear regression model to predict 'Delay'.

-plot(Total ~ DAYS, data = Days)
-AirModel <- lm(Delay ~ DayOfWeek + Time + Length + Airline, data = airlines)
-summary(AirModel)

 set.seed(123)
 version2 <- airlines[sample(nrow(airlines), 250000),]
-#This ensures that the 'random' sample we take is the same every single time
+#This ensures that the random sample we take is the same every single time
 # Randomly select a subset of 250,000 rows from the original dataset.

-## Here we are trying to predict Delays based off of Day of the week, time of the fligh, length of the flight
 plot(Total ~ DAYS, data = Days)
 AirModel <- lm(Delay ~ DayOfWeek + Time + Length + Airline, data = airlines)
 summary(AirModel)
-## breaking down data set for Training and for Testing
+## This is to predict Delays based off of Day of the week, time of the fligh, length of the flight

 ```